Kościuszko Uprising: Aftermath

 The conditions for the former Polish elite were particularly harsh in Russian partition.
-Thousands of Polish szlachta families who supported Kościuszo's uprising were stripped of their possessions and estates, which were awarded to Russian generals and favourites of the St. Petersburg court.
+Thousands of Polish szlachta families who supported Kościuszko's uprising were stripped of their possessions and estates, which were awarded to Russian generals and favourites of the St. Petersburg court.
 It is estimated that 650,000 former Polish serfs were transferred to Russian officials in this manner.
 Some among the nobility, especially in Lithuanian and Ruthenian regions of the former Commonwealth, were expelled to southern Russia, where they were subject to Russification.
 Other nobles were denied their nobility status by Russian authorities, which meant loss of legal privileges and social status, significantly limiting any possibility of a career in administration or the military - the traditional career paths of Polish nobles.
 It also meant that they could not own any land, another blow to their former noble status.
 But for Orthodox Christian peasants of Western Ukraine and Belarus, the partition may have brought the decline of religious oppression by their formal lords, followers of Roman Catholicism.

 However, Orthodox Christians were only a small minority in Eastern Belarus at that time; the prevailing majority of the country's population was Eastern rite Catholics.
 Peasants were flogged just for mentioning the name of Kościuszko and his idea of abolishing serfdom.
 Platon Zubov, who was awarded estates in Lithuania, was especially infamous, as he personally tortured to death many peasants who complained about worsening conditions.
 Besides this, the Russian authorities conducted heavy recruiting for the Russian army among the population, which meant a practically lifelong service.
 Since the conditions of serfdom in former Poland due to the exploitation by nobility and arendators were already severe, discussion exists on how partitions influenced the life of common people.